 Money.Net is a platform that allows you to monitor the market and analyze investments in real-time.
-For a flat $50 per month, you get professional level market information and tools.
+For a flat $50 per month (after a free, no commitment, 7 day trial by just entering your email), you get professional level market information and tools.
 This includes real-time US equity prices, options, international equities, foreign exchange, bond and commodity futures.
 Money.Net also includes a professional technical charting system, the fastest live breaking market news, an Excel API to update your spreadsheets with live feeds and updatable historical data, graphical market analytics, and much more, all in one place.

 The Money.Net platform is simple to use and is designed to be able to be run from anywhere.
 It can be quickly installed as a standalone application, or run from any browser as a cloud-based application.

 Join the market data revolution and start actively managing your investments and markets in real-time with the lowest price professional level tools available.
 Sign up for a free trial, no credit card required.
 Cancel at any time.
 To get started, simply enter your email here.

 Money.Net is a privately held company headquartered in New York City.
 In addition to our core product, Money.Net has built many custom market information tools for NASDAQ, CBOE, TheStreet.com, Capital IQ, OptionsXpress, ThinkOrSwim, TD Ameritrade, E*Trade, InvestTools, and Investor's Business Daily, among others.